aws/amazon-neptune-for-graphql/doc/cliReference.md

 `--input-schema-changes-file <value>, -isc <value>`
 <br>
 The file that contains your GraphQL schema changes to be applied when you run the utility multiple time.
-When you run the utility poiniting to a database multiple times, and you manually changed the GraphQL source schema, maybe adding a custom query, your chnages will be lost.
+When you run the utility pointing to a database multiple times, and you manually changed the GraphQL source schema, maybe adding a custom query, your changes will be lost.
 To avoid it, add your changes to the a json file and pass it to this option.
 See section [*Re-apply your changes*](#re-apply-your-changes-with---input-schema-changes-file) for the file format.

 ```json
 [